7targets/7targets-docs/_posts/2021-06-12-how-to-get-notified-when-someone-is-clicking-your-link.md

 date: 2021-06-12
 title: How to get notified when someone clicks your link
 video_id: JC2yJnBXzLM
 description: Keeping the track of particular clicks on link is necessary.
 These steps are about how to enable "Link clicked notifications".
-type:
+type: How-to
 sidebar:
   - {id: step-1, text: Go to Assistants }
   - {id: step-2, text: Enable "Show my assistant only"}